weberc/dspace-pdf-js/README.md

 # dspace-pdf-js

-dsspace-pdf-js is a DSpace theme that adds the mozilla pdf viewer pdf.js (https://mozilla.github.io/pdf.js/).
+dspace-pdf-js is a DSpace theme that adds the mozilla pdf viewer pdf.js (https://mozilla.github.io/pdf.js/).

 This theme adds a Preview for every pdf bitstream of an item if it is smaller than 5MB.